meganbontrager/meganbontrager.github.io/04_join.md

 - EEB Postdoctoral Fellowship: This is a departmental position, with the potential to collaborate across labs and an emphasis on facilitating interactions within the department.
 Calls for applications happen in fall/winter most years.

-- [Banting Postdoctoral fellowships](https://www.sgs.utoronto.ca/awards/banting-postdoctoral-fellowships-program/): This national competition is open to both domestic and international applicants.

-- [NSERC postdoctoral fellowships](https://www.nserc-crsng.gc.ca/Students-Etudiants/PD-NP/PDF-BP_eng.asp): This national competition is open to Canadian citizens, permanent residents, and protected persons that are within 2 years of completing their PhD.
+- [CPRA postdoctoral fellowships](https://nserc-crsng.canada.ca/en/funding-opportunity/canada-postdoctoral-research-award-program): This national competition is open to domestic and international applicants that are within 3 years of completing their PhD.

 - [Liber Ero fellowships](http://liberero.ca/): These fellowships are for postdocs whose research has an applied conservation focus in Canadian systems.
 Liber Ero fellows are co-mentored by conservation practitioners.
 This competition is open to both domestic and international researchers.